deepin-community/python3.11/Doc/library/tempfile.rst

    platforms, it is a file-like object whose :attr:`!file` attribute is the underlying true file object.

-   The :py:data:`os.O_TMPFILE` flag is used if it is available and works (Linux-specific, requires Linux kernel 3.11 or later).
+   The :py:const:`os.O_TMPFILE` flag is used if it is available and works (Linux-specific, requires Linux kernel 3.11 or later).

    On platforms that are neither Posix nor Cygwin, TemporaryFile is an alias